 - 96% of NUI Galway Graduates gain employment six months after graduating

-- We ranked in the top 260 World Universities in the Times Higher Education (THE) World University Rankings 2017/2018
+- Ranked 68th in the Times Higher Education (THE) World University Impact Rankings 2020

 - 364 collaborative R&D projects with industry partners in 10 years

 - 10% of the NUIG students body studies Irish or through Irish